 - Miles earned are transferable to many other airlines

 - Companion ticket

-- Free checked baggage ($50 value each time you fly)
+- Free checked baggage (up to $60 value each time you fly)

 Beginners/No Credit: Blue from American Express®

-Even though American Express is touted as one of the most exclusive card issuers, some of their cards are obtainable even if you have a limited credit history.
-The Blue from American Express® is one of the easiest credit cards to get from the issuer.
-Provided you an average credit score, or can prove you have a good enough income, you can get approved for this basic rewards card.
-While earning those rewards is a slow burn (you get just 1 point for every $1 you spend), the points have a number of interesting uses.
-Membership Rewards, Amex’s main rewards program, has a number of different redemption options - all of which we explore in more detail below.
+Even though American Express is touted as one of the most exclusive card issuers, some of its cards are obtainable even if you have a limited credit history.
+Provided you have an average credit score, or can prove you have a good enough income, you can get approved for this basic rewards card.
+While earning these rewards is a slow burn (you get just 1 point for every $1 you spend), the points have a number of interesting uses.
+Membership Rewards, Amex’s main rewards program, has many different redemption options - all of which we explore in more detail below.

 - Easier to get approved for than most Amex cards

-- Part of Memebership Rewards family of cards
+- Part of Membership Rewards family of cards